 Trim all threads front and back.
 If you have chosen a light colored backing, the threads may show through.

 Make sure your backing on all of the sides have straight edges.
-Seamed backings should be sewn 1" allowance.
+Seamed backings should be sewn 1" allowance andpressed open.
 This makes a stronger backing at the seam.
 Seams should be horizontal, this avoids dips in your back while on the machine and prevents pinches in the backing.

-Backing and batting should be the same size so when clamping both from the sides of the machine the fabric and batting remains smooth.
+Backing and batting should be the same size all the wayaround. so when clamping both from the sides of the fabric and batting remains smooth.

-I like to have 6" on each side of the quilt, 3" for the top and 4" or more for the bottom.
-4" is an exceptable amount for the sides if you are limited.
+I like to have 6" on each side of the quilt.
+I at times load the quilt sideways on my machine to quilt it.
 Each longarmer is different so ask about their personal preferences.

-These are just a few steps that not only assist the longarmer in producing a better product for you, they help you create a better quilt.
+These are just a few steps that not only assist the longarmer in producing a better product for you..
 We realize you put in long hours constructing your quilt top.
 These added steps are just as important as the construction is for the final outcome.
 We would welcome the opportunity to earn your trust and deliver to you the best service in the industry.
 Below is a work order form for you to download.

 MapQuest Terms and Conditions